Dao-AILab/flash-attention/usage.md

   memory-efficient, and GPU-friendly PyTorch reproduction of AlphaFold 2.
-With FlashAttention as one of its [components](https://twitter.com/gahdritz/status/1595420944880779266), it is up to 3x faster than AlphaFold2, and can predict 2x longer structures.
+With FlashAttention as one of its [components](https://twitter.com/gahdritz/status/1595420944880779266), it is up to 3x faster than AlphaFold2 to run inference on short sequences, and can predict 2x longer structures.

 ## Different implementations